krosaen/ml-study/learning-log.md

 <img src="ll-files/nba-scatter.png" width=864>

-And now back to the python ML book for the rest of the day.
+And now back to the python ML book for the rest of the day where we update the perceptron training to use gradient descent.

 ## Wed 3/23